Aryan9901/guess-the-number/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Next.js
-- Bright Data
-- Cheerio
-- Nodemailer
-- MongoDB
-- Headless UI
+- HTML
-- Tailwind CSS
+- CSS
+- JAVASCRIPT

 ## <a name="features">🔋 Features</a>